Easter Dinner Ideas

 Easter is a big celebration around the world and it’s a great time to get together with family over a special meal.
 So I’m sharing some of my go-to recipes for your dinner table.

-Just pick out your entrée, dessert, and sides from the list below.
+It may be a lot for one person so it’s fine to spread the tasks among everyone, potluck style.
+Just pick out your entrée, your sides, and dessert from the list below.
 But if you’re gathering together early in the day, be sure to check out our Easter brunch ideas.

 What to Serve for Easter Dinner

-• 1-2 appetizers
+- 1-2 appetizers

-• 1 salad
+- 1 salad

-• Baked Ham or lamb and a vegetarian option if needed
+- Baked Ham or lamb, and a vegetarian option if needed

-• 1 signature cocktail or punch
+- 1 signature cocktail or punch

 Appetizers

 Set out a party cheese board for people to nosh on while they sip a cocktail.
+Add Easter themed appetizer crackers with sweet creamy cheese spread that looks like little carrots.

 You can’t have an Easter meal without the best deviled eggs with bacon!